 Fish the roast out of the pot and lightly tent with foil.
 Skim the fat off the top, if desired.
 Taste the sauce, discard the thyme, and adjust the seasoning if needed.
 Then, add the carrot slices to the Instant Pot.
 Cover and cook the carrots under high pressure for 3 minutes.

-If you’re serving the pot roast later, you can stop before adding the carrot chunks in the step above.
-Refrigerate the roast for up to 4 days or freeze it for up to 3 months.
+If you’re serving the pot roast later, you can stop after the roast is cooked, before adding the carrot chunks.
+Refrigerate the roast (and liquid) in an airtight container for up to 4 days or freeze it for up to 3 months.
 When you’re ready to eat, take the hardened fat shell off the top of the sauce…

 …and cook under high pressure for 10 minutes.
 Release the pressure manually.
 Add the carrot chunks and cook for 3 minutes under high pressure.
 Release the pressure manually (again).
 Finish by slicing the roast and topping with the sauce and carrots.
 Garnish with Italian parsley.